doublesecc/prynum/README.md

 - The current time of that city
 - The current time of a specified time zone

-It has the functionality to print the output in three ways with and withotu colour:
+It has the functionality to print the output in three ways with and without colour:
 - Default
 - List
 - Table